Rocha River

 Rocha River or Kunturillu River (Quechua kunturillu black and white, Hispanicized spelling Condorillo, also Kundurillu, Kunturillo) which upstream is called Mayllanku (Maylanco) is a Bolivian river in the Cochabamba Department, Quillacollo Province.
 From the point of the confluence with the Arque River the river is called Caine River.

-The river whose original name is Kunturillu owes its present name to Captain Martín de la Rocha who diverted the river in 1565.
+The river owes its present name to Captain Martín de la Rocha who diverted the river in 1565.